netherby/bakewrangler-doc/prefs.rst

 Preferences
 ===========

-Below are the current available preferences and their default settings:
+Below are the current available preferences and their default settings\:

 .. image:: /imgs/prefs.png